 The next item is product mix.

-Health insurance builds a residual book of business overtime with a higher life time value which has a big impact on valuation and final purchase price, especially when paired with a strong and steady growth strategy that the new owner can count on.
+Health insurance builds a residual book of business which often comes with a higher life time value.
+This has a big impact on valuation and final purchase price, especially when paired with a strong and steady growth strategy that the new owner can count on.

-Below are the initial items a potential buyer is likely to ask you for after you’ve executed a mutual NDA.
+Below are the initial items a potential buyer is likely to ask when you start the M&A process.

 - Total client base by product type and carrier.